anjany/verse/README.md

     - 1-7: cervical spine: C1-C7
     - 8-19: thoracic spine: T1-T12
     - 20-25: lumbar spine: L1-L6
-    - 26,27: sacrum
+    - 26: sacrum - not labeled in this dataset
-    - cocygis - not labeled in this dataset
+    - 27: cocygis - not labeled in this dataset
     - 28: additional 13th thoracic vertebra, T13